bakatz/SpotMute/README.md

-SpotMute v0.3
+SpotMute v0.4
 ================
 A simple blacklist and volume control application for Spotify.
-Uses a blacklist to determine what songs to automatically skip for you.
+Uses a blacklist and Spotify's Web API to determine what songs to automatically skip for you.
 If a song cannot be skipped, some happy elevator music will be played over the song, and the song's individual volume will be reduced to 2%.

 ##Requirements